Custom instrumentation for Ruby

 By adding custom instrumentation we can create more detailed breakdowns of a request and background job.
 There are two ways of instrumenting your code.
 With AppSignal instrumentation helpers or with ActiveSupport Notifications instrumentation, as is used by Rails.

 Note: Make sure you've integrated AppSignal before adding custom instrumentation to your application if it's not automatically integrated by one of our supported integrations.
+Follow our instrumentation for scripts and background jobs guide for applications that we don't automatically instrument.

 Note: This page only describes how to add performance instrumentation to your code.
 To track errors please read our exception handling guide.